sisyyuan/Machine-Learning/README.md

 3: machine learning methods on the features to predict drug-drug combination  (Nov 20)

-4: interpretation/verification of the results, paper review   (Nov 30)
+4: interpretation/verification of the results, paper review, poster   (Nov 30)